‘Fallout’ Video Game Adaptation In The Works For Amazon From ‘Westworld’ Creators

 “‘Fallout’ is one of the greatest game series of all time.
 Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we’re incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”

-Howard, a renowned video game designer, also commented to say that he and his team had been seeking a way to adapt Fallout for television or film but did not feel like they found the right people until they met with Nolan and Joy.
+Howard, a renowned video game designer, also commented that he and his team had been seeking a way to adapt Fallout for television or film but did not feel like they found the right people until they met with Nolan and Joy.

 He followed up by saying that he and the rest of the folks at Bethesda Game Studios were “fans of their work,” and looked forward to working alongside them and the streaming service.

-Alberg Cheng, the Co-Head of Television for Amazon Studios, added that the “deeply compelling storyline” of Fallout would make for great television and that Nolan and Joy were the ideal team to develop the show.
+Albert Cheng, the co-head of Television for Amazon Studios, added that the “deeply compelling storyline” of Fallout would make for great television and that Nolan and Joy were the ideal team to develop the show.

-Fallout joins several other high-profile television shows in development at Amazon, including the highly-anticipated Lord of the Rings series, which the outlet says could wind up being the most expensive series ever produced.
+Fallout joins several other high-profile television shows in development at Amazon, including the highly-anticipated Lord of the Rings adaptation, which the outlet says could wind up being the most expensive series ever produced.